CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ## 📲 Calling functions

-So far, we've seen 2 things:
+So far, we've seen two things:

 - lines of code are executed from top to bottom
 - we keep track of variables stored in memory using a global frame

-However, we need to consider what happens when we declare and call a function in our program.
+However, we must consider what happens when we declare and call a function in our program.
 Let's consider another example:

 <iframe width="850" height="375" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=const%20firstName%20%3D%20'German'%3B%0Aconst%20lastName%20%3D%20'Bencii'%3B%0A%0Afunction%20makeGreeting%28%29%20%7B%0A%20%20%20%20const%20greeting%20%3D%20%60Hello%20there%60%3B%20%0A%7D%0A%0AmakeGreeting%28%29%3B&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=5&heapPrimitives=nevernest&origin=opt-frontend.js&py=js&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>